darrencauthon/interchangeable/README.md

 # Setting

-The `setting` library configures objects to receive settings that are added to its configuration registry.
+The `setting` library configures objects that can receive settings that are added to a configuration registry.

-The registry is structured as a hierarchy that can be based on namespaces (eg: modules, nested classes, etc).

 ## Basic Examples